 Which employers use SHL tests?

-Over 75% of FTSE 100 companies and almost half of Fortune Global 500 organisations use SHL in their hiring process, so you’re likely to encounter an SHL test if you’re applying for a variety of positions.
+Over 75% of FTSE 100 companies and almost half of Fortune Global 500 organisations use SHL in their hiring process, so its highly likely you’ll encounter this assessment if you’re applying for a top employer.
+SHL publishes its tests in over 30 languages and is perhaps the most recognised assessment publisher globally.

 The different types of SHL aptitude tests and how they work